UBC-MDS/public/courses/521_platforms/README.md

 ## License

 The UBC Master of Data Science DSCI 521: Computing Platforms for Data Science course materials here are licensed under the Creative Commons Attribution 2.5 Canada License ([CC BY 2.5 CA](https://creativecommons.org/licenses/by/2.5/ca/)).
-If re-using/re-mixing please probvide attribution and link to this webpage.
+If re-using/re-mixing please provide attribution and link to this webpage.